 If you buy a new Jazz we’d recommend ordering one with front and rear parking sensors, because rear visibility isn’t great.
 The windscreen sweeps far back to give the cabin an airy feel but it results in a poorly placed rear view mirror.
 You need to physically turn your head to see it, when a quick glance should be all that is needed.
 This problem gets worse for smaller drivers.

 If space, practicality and reliability are buying priorities, then the new Jazz is in a league of its own in the supermini segment.
 The huge interior is unmatched for practicality, and reliability surveys suggest it’s unlikely to go wrong.

 It’s loaded with the latest safety tech too: all but the entry-level models get a lane departure warning system, traffic sign recognition and a forward collision warning, while emergency city braking comes as standard across the board.

 Although the Jazz costs from £13,495, which is slightly more than some rivals, strong residuals should mean this shouldn’t be much of an issue – you won’t lose as much money on your Jazz over three years as you will a Fiesta.
-For those looking to take out finance, Honda promises competitive PCP deals starting from £139 per month.

 If, however, you’re searching for either the most enjoyable or comfortable supermini, there are better options available, while drivers used to diesels or the latest turbocharged petrol engines such as Ford’s EcoBoost might find it a little sluggish, too.
 By most sensible measures though, the Honda Jazz moves right towards the top of the supermini class.